2025 Cookie Hop

 Here is one of my holiday favorites, the Oatmeal Butterscotch Bars from America's Test Kitchen.
 They are easy to make, which is a bonus, but they do Hand in Handpies book cover, featuring a flour-strewn wooden cutting board in the background.take two hours to rest.
 The wait is worth it though!

-Just pop Hand in Handpies into your cart and check out.
+Just pop Hand in Handpies into your cart and USE THE DISCOUNT CODE COOKIEHOP.
 Shopify and Bookfunnel will do the rest.

 America's Test Kitchen Oatmeal Butterscotch Bars